phelipetls/blog/content/posts/demystifying-git-rebase/index.md

 In this blog post, I'll try to explain my mental model of rebase and how I use it with examples.

-# A mental model for `git rebase`
+# Understanding `git rebase`

-Here's how I understand it: `git rebase` tries to replay a bunch of commits on top of another branch.
+`git rebase` tries to replay a bunch of commits on top of another branch.

 Let's imagine you're working on a feature branch and the main branch was updated with some code you want: